 Add delicate cornichons, olives and cheese tidbits for the perfect accompaniments.

-For dessert, simply pick up some mini pastries from your favorite bakery.
-Petit fours, truffles, madelaines and macarons served on inexpensive foil trays lined with paper doilies (both of which can be found at the dollar store) are affordable, sweet treats to serve guests with tea.
-If you’re feeling ambitious and want to bake, go for it!
+For dessert, we suggest you continue with simplicity and pick up an assortment of mini pastries from your favorite bakery.
+Petit fours, truffles, madeleines and macarons served on inexpensive silver trays lined with white paper doilies (both of which can be found at the dollar store, by the way) are affordable, sweet treats to serve guests with tea.
+However, if you're feeling ambitious and want to do a bit of baking, go for it!